nlfiedler/zorigami/NOTES.md

 ### Overview

 * Snapshots record what was saved and when
+* Content is stored in what is essentially a hash tree
 * Trees describe what files/folders are in the snapshot
     - Trees are nested, a la git
 * File content is stored in pack files
-    - Large files are spread across multiple pack files
+    - Large files are split across multiple pack files
     - Small files are stored in whole
     - Pack files are used to minimize the number of files stored remotely
 * Pack files are stored remotely